 I arrived at Beech Hill in 2014, initially as Maths coordinator and year 4 teacher.
-I took on the additional role of associate lecturer at Leeds Beckett University.
+I took on the additional role of associate lecturer at Leeds Beckett University for two years.
 In September 2015, I changed year groups to year 6 and became the English coordinator.
-Overseeing this curriculum area and helping children to develop a love for reading and writing.
-This has led to me being a member of the Calderdale KS2 writing moderation team.
+Overseeing this curriculum area allowed me to help children to develop a love for reading and writing and also led to me being a member of the Calderdale KS2 writing moderation team.
 When I took on the role of Assistant Headteacher at Beech Hill, I had the responsibility of overseeing the curriculum as a whole.
 I am currently Deputy Headteacher for Upper School, managing years 4, 5 and 6.
 I lead the writing curriculum across school and support other members of staff with their subject manager roles.
 My teaching commitment allows me to continue to teach year 6 English which I thoroughly enjoy and ensures that I have a sound knowledge and understanding of expectations at the end of key stage 2.